 In the UK, there is a national campaign called Let Books Be Books (part of the Let Toys Be Toys campaign) that seeks to end the marketing of books based on socio-cultural assumptions and stereotypes of gender.
-Examples of gender-based marketing include books about pirates, trains and adventure being marketed to boys, with ‘pink culture’, books about princesses, ponies, flowers and ponies being marketed to girls.
+Examples of gendered marketing include books about pirates, trains and adventure being marketed to boys, with ‘pink culture’, books about princesses, ponies, flowers and ponies being marketed to girls.

 The campaign has gained a reasonable level of support from various UK publishers, Waterstones (Britain’s largest specialist bookseller) and several high-profile authors including Phillip Pullman, Anne Fine and national children’s laureate, Malorie Blackman.

-There are those in the industry who are opposed to the campaign, however, and one of the primary arguments against Let Books Be Books is that gender marketing works.
+There are those in the industry who are opposed to the campaign, however, and one of the primary arguments against Let Books Be Books is that gendered marketing works.
 As publisher Michael O’Mara says,

 It is a fact of life how a very large percentage of people shop when buying for kids, do it by sex.
 We know for a fact that when they are shopping on Amazon, they quite often type in ‘books for boys’ and ‘books for girls.